jsqu99/spree_flexi_variants/README.md

 You'll create option types 'size' and 'toppings', and add the associated option values.

-Create a product 'pizza', and add those option types.
+Create a product 'pizza', and add only 'size' using the *Option Types* tab on the right.

 Create 3 variants for the sizes.